Telepact/telepact/SPECIFICATION.md

 }
 ```

-## 3.2 JSON Payloads
+## 3.2 JAPI Payloads

-JSON payloads in JAPI indicate interactions with the API, such as function
+JAPI payloads are pure JSON payloads that indicate interactions with the API,
-calls, function returns, or events.
+such as function calls, function returns, or emitted events.

-### 3.2.1 Basic format
+### 3.2.0 Format

-All JSON payloads in JAPI follow the same general format, a JSON array with 3
+All JAPI payloads follow the same general format, a JSON array with 3 elements,
-elements, a string indicating the payload type, an object containing headers,
+a string indicating the payload type, an object containing headers, and an
-and an object containing the primary body of data.
+object containing the primary body of data.

 ```json
 [